QMSTR/qmstr/doc/Getting-Started.md

 process.
 Every Quartermaster master needs a configuration file, usually called [qmstr.yaml](tutorial/qmstr.yaml).
 The configuration file is located in the tutorial/ directory because in our case, we are avoiding to make changes to the project under analysis.
+If you want to learn how to fill in the configuration file, visit the [qmstr.yaml instructions](Qmstr.yaml.md).
 Let's start the master:

 	> cd json-c
 	> eval `qmstrctl start --wait --config ../qmstr.yaml`